Fuzail07/TASKS/README.md

-NOTE : Copy the content of the file and make them executable
+NOTE : Make the files executable using .sh as the extention.